 The National Centre for Computing Education has developed a Crumble physical computing kit that can be borrowed from your local Computing Hub, following your CPD.

 Who is it for?

 This course is aimed at classroom teacher and subject leaders of computing, looking to develop physical computing approaches in the KS2 classroom.

 This course consists of one 90 minute session.

 How will you learn?

-Hands-on experiential learning with the collaborative support of your peers, led by an experienced facilitator.
+Hands-on experiential learning with the collaborative support of your peers, led by an experienced Professional Development Leader.
 The course will model teaching approaches that can be taken back to the classroom.